Riverscapes/gcd/docs/Help/Analyses/Change_Detection/batch-change-detection.md

 ## Multiple Probabilistic

-The multiple probabilistic batch requires a range of confidence intervals to be specified, analagous to the multiple MinLoD approach described above.
+The multiple probabilistic batch requires a range of confidence intervals to be specified, analogous to the multiple MinLoD approach described above.
 In this case, Bayesian updating can also be applied to all the change detections that will be added to the batch.
 Should you want to explore the impact of this Bayesian updating simply repeat adding multiple probabilistic items to the batch, once with and once without the Bayesian updating turned on.

 ![Add mask]({{ site.baseurl }}/assets/images/CommandRefs/05_Analyses/cd/batch/batch_multi_prob.png)